style-tools/docs/unused-css-remover/README.md

 # Usage

-The unused CSS remover provides two modes: `Simple` and `Advanced`.
+The unused CSS extractor provides two modes: `Simple` and `Advanced`.

-# Simple mode
+## Simple mode

 Simple mode applies the default configuration based on the viewport size and scroll position defined by the Critical CSS window.

-# Advanced mode
+## Advanced mode

-Advanced mode provides many options for tuning the unused CSS remover and PostCSS parser.
-The configuration of the unused CSS remover is available in a [JSON schema](https://style.tools/json-schemas/unused-css-remover.json).
+Advanced mode provides many options for tuning the unused CSS extractor and PostCSS parser.
+The configuration of the unused CSS extractor is available in a [JSON schema](https://style.tools/json-schemas/unused-css-remover.json).

-## Configuration
+# Configuration

-By default, the unused CSS remover simply performs the unused CSS remover process on the basis of the active Critical CSS window.
+By default, the unused CSS extractor simply performs the unused CSS extractor process on the basis of the active Critical CSS window.

 ```json
 {